anup007np/react-redux-skype/README.md

+## Chapter 4: Building Skypey: A More Advanced Example.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-##Chapter 4: Building Skypey: A More Advanced Example.

 If you want step by step tutorial, please visit [Understanding Redux: A more advanced example] by Ohans Emmanuel.(https://medium.freecodecamp.org/understanding-redux-the-worlds-easiest-guide-to-beginning-redux-c695f45546f6)

+## Exercises

+The author (Ohans Emmanuel) of the tutorial have left two tasks for us to do it yourself.

+1) Extend the Skypey app we built to handle editing a user’s message.
+2) Extend the Skypey app we built to also handle the deletion of a user’s message.

+Both of these exercise tasks has been completed in this project.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, run:

+### `npm install`

+to install all the dependenies needed for the project to work.

+Then run:

 ### `npm start`